9. Designing functions#

 ...

-Thus, if all the elements in the given logical vectors are TRUE
+Thus, if all the elements in the given logical vectors are TRUE, nothing happens.
+We can move on with certainty.

-We can rewrite the above function as follows:
+We can rewrite the preceding function as:

 round_rand2 <- function(n, d)